hienvuvg/dairycattle_dataset/visualization/README.md

 https://github.com/hienvuvg/dairycattle_dataset/assets/60267498/adf83598-4eef-40a0-a9d5-57c1a96f41de

-If you cannot see the videos, hold the "shift" key and refresh your browser to reload the page.
+If you cannot see the videos, hold the "shift" key while refreshing your browser to reload the page.